Practical Course: Hands-on Deep Learning for Computer Vision and Biomedicine (10 ECTS)

-Registration through the TUM Matching system is done on 14-19 July 2017.
+Registration through the TUM Matching system is done from 29 June until 4 July 2018.
 Details can be found here.
-Sending us an email with sufficient info about yourself until 21 July is crucial for matching success.
+Sending us an email with sufficient info about yourself until 6 July is crucial for matching success.
 Students who did not register or did not get matched can contact us directly.

 In this course, we will develop and implement deep learning algorithms for concrete applications in the field of computer vision and biomedicine.
 The main purpose of this course is to gain practical experience with deep learning, and to learn when, why and how to apply it to concrete, relevant problems.
 The topics will include:

 - Standard and advanced network architectures

 - Design of architectures, choice of loss functions, tuning of hyperparameters.

 The projects will be geared towards developing novel solutions for real open problems.
 Projects with various interesting problems and data representations will be offered.

 If you want to propose an own project rather than choosing from the projects that we will offer, please discuss with us before 6 July.

 Good programming skills.
 Eagerness to acquire and deepen knowledge about how to solve complex problems with machine learning.
 Passion for mathematics.
 The course will be focused on practical projects, thus previous knowledge of Python and array programming in NumPy (or in Matlab or similar) is desired.
 Having also good soft skills (or the willingness to acquire them quickly) and using them is a prerequisite.

 Choice among many different projects will be offered.
 Some of these projects will be based on previous knowledge about machine learning, or computer vision, or biomedicine; but many other projects will NOT require such previous knowledge.
 The students will acquire knowledge during this practical course.
 However, the requirements listed above (e.g. good programming skills) are mandatory.